krishnanpooja/Notes.md/Large_Language_Models.md

   - Emphasize LLMs role and limitations -educate users on limitations like warn them about the risks of invesitng in stock market etc
   - Feedback- Report inappropriate outputs-

+Other key moments:- Other than input and output
+- Pre-experience setting expectations- Make use of landing pages, pre-release narrativesand sig up mechanisms to help set the right expectations.
+ First experience- build appropriate trust

+## Content Guidance
+- Avoid Humanizing AI
+- When and how to use "we"
+  - We = AI+Customer
+  - We!=Microsoft
+- Useage of 'I'

+HAX toolkit- Human AI Experience
+Guidelines:
+1. Make clear what the system can do
+2. Make clear how well the system can do what it can do
+3. Make clear why the system did what it did

+## LLM accessibilty
+- accessible without any discrimination to all
+-